Manors railway station: Passenger volume

+The statistics cover twelve month periods that start in April.

 Services

 All services are operated by Northern Trains.

-On Mondays to Saturdays there is an hourly service between Carlisle and Morpeth, with two trains per day extending north from Morpeth to Chathill.
-Late evening trains in the direction of Carlisle terminate short at Newcastle or Hexham.
+On Mondays to Saturdays there is an hourly service between Newcastle and Morpeth, with two trains per day extending north from Morpeth to Chathill.
 There is also an hourly service between Newcastle and Ashington which started in December 2024 with the reopening of the Northumberland Line.

-On Sundays, services to and from Ashington do not stop at Manors.
-The station has a two-hourly service between and Morpeth.
+On Sundays, Manors has an hourly service between Newcastle and Morpeth; services to and from Ashington do not stop.

-Rolling stock used: Class 156 Super Sprinter and Class 158 Express Sprinter.